ZeldaFan0225/ChatGPT-Discord-Bot/config.md

 `*14` When providing `env_token_name` you have to add a auth key to the .env with the exact name of the `env_token_name` similar to the `OPENAI_TOKEN` key
 `*15` This name has to be a key in `models`,
 `*16` Here you can set up external models as well by providing the model name, base url and token.
 The API is required to be compatible with OpenAI API
+`*17` The higher you set the number the slower the response will be generated.
+It is recommended to not go above a depth of 5